kolkhis/tech-notes/hax/flipper/basics.md

 ### Updating Flipper Zero via the Flipper Mobile App
-To update the firmware on the Flipper Zero via the Flipper Mobile App, do the following:
+To update the firmware on the Flipper Zero via the Flipper Mobile App:
 1. In the Main Menu tab, tap the Update button.
 2. Tap the Update button to confirm the action.
 * The update process via the Flipper Mobile App usually takes 2-3 minutes.